Red Jordan Arobateau: Life

 Red Jordan Arobateau was born on November 15, 1943, in Chicago.
 He was the only child of a Christian Honduran immigrant father and a mother of African American descent.
 He was raised as a female.
 Arobateau started writing when he was 13 to escape a turbulent home life; his mother was abusive towards him.
 When he was 15, he read a pulp magazine that had a brief mention of a lesbian character – feeling seen for the first time, he began to identify as a butch lesbian.
 Arobateau spent time on the streets, in queer areas and dive bars, and developed alcoholism in adolescence.
 His parents divorced when he was 17 and he moved with his father.
 Arobateau enrolled in a college but left after a year, stating that it was too much a "social affair".

-Arobateau's birth name had been "Suzanne Ilsa Robateau".
+Arobateau's name was based on his given surname with an "A" added to the original form, "Robateau".
 He took "Jordan" from his grandmother's last name for its religious connotations and relations to his African-American heritage.
-"Arobateau" was based on his given surname with an "A" added to the original form.
-After he got his hair dyed red, he conceived that the color represented "his attention to passion and eroticism as a writer"; thus he adopted "Red" as his first name.
+After his hair was dyed red, he conceived that the color represented "his attention to passion and eroticism as a writer"; thus he adopted "Red" as his first name.
 Citing persecutory policies of then-mayor Richard J. Daley, Arobateau decided to move out of Chicago.
 He shifted to New York City before moving to San Francisco in 1967—where he spent the rest of his life—largely because of its LGBTQ+ friendly culture.